Zion Lights: Career

 Lights is an environmental activist and writer with a focus on ethical parenting and climate change.

 She joined the Camp for Climate Action movement in 2006, where she was arrested multiple times for protesting coal and tar sands investment, and witnessed police brutality at the Kingsnorth camp.

 She appeared on Good Morning Britain multiple times to talk about climate change, once resulting in criticism from viewers who complained that host Richard Madeley barely allowed Lights to speak.

-She has written one nonfiction book titled The Ultimate Guide to Green Parenting (2015). and contributed to another, Zero Waste Kids, co-authored with Rob Greenfield.
+She has written one nonfiction book titled The Ultimate Guide to Green Parenting (2015). and contributed to another, Zero Waste Kids, co-authored with Robin Greenfield.
 In 2018 she released her first poetry collection, Only a Moment.
 Lights' poetry has appeared in the Tolpuddle Special of Citizen 32 magazine, in Musings, a poetry collection collated to raise funds for La Leche League GB, and most recently in the collection A Nightingale Sang, a limited poetry magazine created for New Networks for Nature.

 Lights is an outspoken science advocate: in 2015 the Western Morning News newspaper reported that she is against pseudoscience.
 In 2018 she gave a TEDx talk on astronomy, entitled "Don't forget to look up", at the University of Bristol.
 In August 2015, Lights was dubbed 'Britain's greenest mother' by The Daily Telegraph newspaper.
 In September 2015 Lucy Siegle, writing in The Observer, described Lights as "an eco pragmatist, happily heavy on evidence.
 She has no truck with hippy myths – she does believe you should vaccinate your child."

 She was a columnist for the Express & Echo newspaper for six months in 2014.
 She was co-editor of Juno magazine for 7 years and wrote for The Huffington Post.
-Lights left Juno in 2019 to work for Extinction Rebellion where she was part of XR UK’s Media & Messaging team.
+Lights left Juno in 2019 to work for Extinction Rebellion where she was part of XR UK's Media & Messaging team.

 She founded and edited the XR newspaper The Hourglass, which launched in September 2019 and ran until May 2020.
 As spokesperson for Extinction Rebellion Lights spoke and wrote frequently in the media to defend civil disobedience as a tactic for action on climate change.